lordgavy01/lordgavy01.github.io/_pages/about.md

   - /about.html
 ---

+Hello!

-I am a Research Engineer at [Sprinklr](https://www.sprinklr.com/) working on Conversational AI chatbots.
+I am an Engineer employed at [Sprinklr AI](https://www.sprinklr.com/), where I am working on [Conversational AI]("https://www.sprinklr.com/products/customer-service/conversational-ai/") services such as FAQ and Smart Recommendation.

+My interests lie in how we can utilize <b>large-scale foundation models</b> to enable <em>intuitive</em> human-robot interaction.

-I graduated from IIIT-Hyderabad with a Dual (B.Tech + MS) Degree in Computer Science.
-I worked under  [Prof. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en) at the [Robotics Research Center](https://robotics.iiit.ac.in/), where I worked on the areas of Autonomous Driving along with [Prof. Arun K. Singh](https://scholar.google.com/citations?user=0zgDoIEAAAAJ&hl=en).
-Later, I also collaborated with [Dr. Krishna Murthy Jatavallabhula](https://krrish94.github.io/) and we studied application of some Vision-Language Models in Autonomous Driving.
-I also explored Swarm Robotics along with [Prof. Harikumar Kandath](https://www.researchgate.net/profile/Harikumar-Kandath).
+Previously, I graduated from IIIT-Hyderabad with a Dual (B.Tech + MS) Degree in Computer Science, where I studied autonomous driving and swarm robots at the [Robotics Research Center](https://robotics.iiit.ac.in/).
+I worked under  [Prof. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en) and [Prof. Harikumar Kandath](https://www.researchgate.net/profile/Harikumar-Kandath), and published papers at top conferences like IEEE ICRA, CASE and ICARA.

 If you wish to connect, please drop an email to [**vikrant.dewangan@research.iiit.ac.in**](mailto:vikrant.dewangan@research.iiit.ac.in)